Fats, Oils & Grease (FOG)

 What Can You Do?

-- Put fats, oils and greese into an empty, heat-safe ontainer and store it in the freezer.
+- Put fats, oils and grease into an empty, heat-safe container and store it in the freezer.
 Toss the cooled can into the garbage.

 - Scrape your food waste into the trash.

 - Catch scraps in your sink with a basket or strainer